Science Camps and Glacier Watch

 Tom is a glaciologist from the University of Vermont who is interested in the history of the Greenland Ice Sheet, in particular the last time Greenland was free from its mantle of ice.
 His team studies this by patrolling the edge of the glacier and collecting rocks poking out from the base of the ice sheet.
 These rocks contain clues about the last time they were directly exposed to cosmic rays from the sun (the last time they weren’t covered by ice).

-From Kanger, we fly to the lovely town of Ilulissat, a major tourist and science destination on the island.
+From Kanger, we flew to the lovely town of Ilulissat, a major tourist and science destination on the island.
 Ilulissat means iceberg in Greenlandic, and the town is aptly named situated as it is near the outlet of one of the world’s fastest-moving glacier, the Jakobshavn.